 Money, Money, Money

 If your bank account just needs a top up, why not work for us?
 NSU recruits students in multiple roles across the organisation, from bar staff to promotions and publicity assistants and as your Union we’re flexible when it comes to working around your studies.
-See our Get Employed Page for more details.
+Check out our vacancies.

 There may be many barriers to being healthy whilst you study.
 It could be a lack of routine, a strict budget, excessive drinking, a heavy workload, or cooking for yourself for the first time (we’ve heard of a few interesting concoctions brewed up by you inventive new chefs...).
 You might also experience the phenomenon of the Fresher’s 14 - students reckon they put on 14 pounds in weight when they start Uni.